AndersDeath/diary2/000-current.md

 # 02 May - Tuesday - Barcelona - 215 day of immigration

 This day was a good.
 We didn't walk a lot and I am not so tiered.
 I can say the same about Ksusha.
+I had an interview with Happeo guy.
+It was nice and short.